oslabs-beta/AthenaJS/README.md

 <br/>

 💠 You can develop components from scratch and export them to your React project using our code editors!
-The JSX terminal holds the return statement of the component and the body contains everything else (your hooks, functions, etc.).
+The JSX editor holds the return statement of the component and the body contains everything else (your hooks, functions, etc.).
 Press update view to view your changes live in the component renderer.
 Save your progress by choosing a name for your component and saving it to the component library.

 ### Upload and Edit Components